New Year’s Eve celebrations take place at various venues on December 31st including in downtown Vancouver, North Shore ski hills and area night clubs.

 One of the best places to celebrate the arrival of the New Year is on a New Year’s Eve boat party cruise.
 They offer night club-style dancing, food, drinks and spectacular views of the city.

-A popular New Year’s Eve cruise in 2019 is with Vancouver Boat Parties.
-Their event runs from around 8:30 pm on December 31st until 1:30 am on January 1st.
-It takes place on the Queen of Diamonds which is a 200+-person luxury vessel (although the capacity was limited to 50 people in 2020 due to COVID-19).
-The event features a dinner buffet, party favours, a licensed bar and DJ music on two different floors.
+A popular New Year’s Eve cruise in 2019 was with Vancouver Boat Parties.
+Their 2020 event was going to run from around 9:00 pm on December 31st until 1:00 am on January 1st.
+It was going to take place on the Burrard Queen which is a 200+-person luxury vessel (although the capacity was limited to 50 people in 2020 due to COVID-19).
+The event features food and music to enjoy on two decks.
+2021 details are to be confirmed.

-This is a very popular event and will likely sell out well in advance (so reserve your spot early).
+This is a very popular event and usually sells out well in advance.
 For tickets and more details click New Year’s Eve Boat Party.

 The Lower Mainland’s largest New Year’s Eve celebrations used to happen around Canada Place in downtown Vancouver on the evening of December 31st.

-IMPORTANT NOTE: As mention above, the Canada Place fireworks event will NOT be taking place on New Year’s Eve on December 31st in 2019.
-The event is taking a one-year break.
-It returns to Vancouver on December 31st in 2020, however, but at a new location – at the eastern end of False Creek (near Science World).
+IMPORTANT NOTE: As mentioned above, the Canada Place fireworks event did NOT take place on New Year’s Eve on December 31st in 2019.
+The event took a one-year break.
+It was going to return to Vancouver on December 31st in 2020, however, but at a new location – at the eastern end of False Creek (near Science World).
 Now they say the event won’t happen until December 31st in 2021.
 See the Concord Pacific NYE website for details or click New Year’s Eve Fireworks in False Creek.

 Up until 2018, the free street party with 20 food trucks, outdoor concerts and over 100,000 people used to take place along Canada Place Way.
 There were also indoor ticketed events at the Vancouver Convention Centre.